Building Open Hours:

 A man is standing on top of a mountain next to a boat.

-Albert Loop CLOSED
+Albert Loop is

 As of 7/31/2025, the Albert Loop trail is CLOSED until further notice.
 This is a seasonal Chugach State Park closure due to the salmon run and bear activity.
 Closure is strictly enforced by AK Fish and Game and Alaska State Parks.
 Trail usually reopens sometime in November.
 Please remember to be bear and moose aware on all our trails, even this time of year!